openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/batching-on-npu-plugin.rst

 While performance may be lower compared to regular batching, this mode provides basic batching functionality for use with older drivers or when the model cannot yet be compiled with a batch size larger than one.

-In case these conditions are not met the NPU plugin will try to compile and execute the original model with the given batch_size to N as any other regular model.
+If the **conditions are not met**, the NPU plugin tries to compile and execute the original model with the given batch_size to N as any other regular model.

 Note: Once the performance improves and multiple models can compile with a batch size larger than one,